skrupler/latent/README.md

 # latent.sh
-`latent.sh` is a autostart script written in bash for openvpn, rtorrent and sysvinit/systemd.
+`latent.sh` is a autostart script written in bash for `openvpn`, `rtorrent` and `sysvinit`/`systemd`.
 It ables you to with little hassle create a separate networked namespace (logical copy of the network stack) and connect it over openvpn isolating it from the rest of the system.
 It then launches rtorrent into a byobu session and binds it (-b <ipaddr>) to the ip address.

 This is useful if you want to run certain processes like rtorrent in an isolated enviroment connected to the internet via a vpn connection.

 # How it works
-The gist of it is that a netns is created upon runtime and iptables are configured accordingly via virtual eth's or (veths for short) making the netns able to access the network.
+The gist of it is that a `netns` is created upon runtime and `iptables` are configured accordingly via virtual eth's or (veths for short) making the `netns` able to access the network.
-Then a openvpn connection is established and the rtorrent instance is binded to the ipaddress acquired by openvpn.
+Then a `openvpn` connection is established and the `rtorrent` instance is binded to the ip address acquired by openvpn.

 # Visualization
 ```bash